MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/set-up-multi-factor-authentication.md

 6. In the dialog box that opens, select **enable multi-factor auth**.

-## Allow MFA users to create App passwords for Office client apps
+## Allow MFA users to create app passwords for Office client apps

 Older email applications like Office 2013 need app passwords.
 Here's how to allow your users to create them:

 1. In the admin center, go to **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a>.

 2. **IMPORTANT**: BEFORE you select a user, select **Multi-factor authentication** above the list of users.

 > [!Tip]
 > If you don't see the **Multi-factor authentication** option, then you aren't a global admin for your subscription.
 Only global admins can enable or disable MFA.

 3. On the **multi-factor authentication** page, select **service settings**.

     ![The multi-factor authentication page with a hand pointing to the service settings link.](../media/98fb3542-8f43-4e3b-9a06-c6a091973188.png)

 4. Under **app passwords**, select **Allow users to create app passwords to sign into non-browser apps**.